sebsto/amplify-android-getting-started/06_add_storage.md

 ## What You Will Learn

 - Create a storage service
-- Update your IOS app - the logic to upload and download images
+- Update your Android app - the logic to upload and download images
-- Update your IOS app - the user interface
+- Update your Android app - the user interface

 ## Key Concepts